Big, bigger, Phuket

 An evening out will certainly keep you entertained!

-However, it’s important to take care of yourself while enjoying the nightlife.
 While Phuket and Thailand are generally safe, be cautious with your drinks and steer clear of any violent altercations.
 If the police are called, be aware that their English may not be great and you certainly don’t want to end up in a Thai prison due to a misunderstanding.

 Massage – Relax and unwind

-Massage is incredibly affordable in Thailand – and Phuket is no exception – so it’s almost impossible to visit without indulging in at least one massage.
+It’s incredibly affordable in Thailand – and Phuket is no exception – so it’s almost impossible to visit without indulging in at least one massage.

 Massage parlours are everywhere; you can’t walk more than two minutes down a street without passing another one.

-For the ultimate relaxation, you can even enjoy a massage right by the beach.
+For the ultimate relaxation, you can even enjoy a massage right by the beach!

 Prices usually start at 300 or 400 baht (~ 8-11 EUR / 9-12 USD) for an hour of Thai massage, oil massage or foot massage.